 However, it is still a fat that contributes about 9 calories per gram to your intake.
 So, to make sure you don’t heap on excess calories that cause weight gain, instead of eating sparingly, just cut back on other foods when you incorporate coconut oil into your diet.

-If you’re eating coconut oil for weight loss, all the more you should consume more of it so that you can get rid of more unwanted body fat.
+If you’re eating coconut oil to help you burn fat, all the more you should consume more of it so that you can get rid of more unwanted body fat.

 But as just said, when you up your coconut oil intake, you must lower your intake of other foods to prevent taking in more than what you need.